Last updated: 5 October 2023

 - Regularly purging databases of unused personal data

-Develop a security breach response plan: GDPR rules now require that if you have a security breach and personal data is exposed, then you must report the data breach to customers and to the relevant supervisory authority within 72 hours.
+Develop a security breach response plan: GDPR rules now require that if you have a security breach and personal data is exposed, then you must report the data breach to customers and the relevant supervisory authority within 72 hours.
 All security breaches also need to be logged in a register.
 You will need to have effective processes and a documented plan in place to identify, report, manage and resolve data breaches.

-Provide ability to update, transfer and delete data: In addition to allowing newsletter subscribers to update their email addresses, under GDPR you need to be able to give your users and customers the ability to review, update, transfer and delete ALL the personal information you hold on them.
-You might choose to do this through an online solution, like access to their personal account information that they can update themselves.
+Provide the ability to update, transfer and delete data: In addition to allowing newsletter subscribers to update their email addresses, under GDPR you need to be able to give your users and customers the ability to review, update, transfer and delete ALL the personal information you hold on them.
+You might do this through an online solution, like access to their personal account information that they can update themselves.
 Or you could choose to do this on a “by request” system, where they contact you by email.
 In either case, the process needs to be easy and responsive.